RobLowe1992/angular-review/readme.md

 ## Step 3: Bringing in UI Router

 First, we'll grab UI Router from a CDN and bring it into our application.
+UI Router is a client-side single page application routing framework that updates the browser's URL as the user navigates through the application.

 Next, we'll add a `config` to the `angular` object and update our controller function.
 A state in Angular is basically a route: it's an umbrella term for a URL, the view associated with it, and any controllers used in that view.